SaltLakeTechnicalCenter/COHb/README.md

 	- https://ubuntu.com/download/server
 - Burn this iso file to a USB device with something like Rufus.
 	- https://portableapps.com/apps/utilities/rufus-portable
 - Use the USB device to boot into the installation process.
+Leave all setting as default with the following exceptions.
-The installation process will ask for an admin username and password.
+	- An admin username and password will be required.
 Clearly mark the server with this information.
+	- Select the option to "Installed OpenSSH server" so that the steps in the following sections and be applied via "copy-and-paste" from a remote computer.
-- At the end of the installation process the server will reboot.
-Remove the USB device and use the admin username and password to log into the system and follow the remaining instructions.
+- After the installation process finished the server will initiate a reboot.
+Remove the USB device when prompted.
+- Use the admin username and password to log into the system to obtain the IP address with the following command.
+	- hostname -I
+- Log out.
+	- exit
+- Execute the remaining steps via SSH from a remote computer.

 # Install software
 - sudo apt-get install r-base